 Waterfowl Book Makes Great Gift

-Can’t find a gift for your waterfowl hunter?
-You might want to check out the North Dakota Game and Fish Department’s, “The Duck Factory – A History of Waterfowl in North Dakota.”
+Looking for a gift for a waterfowl hunter this holiday season?
+You might want to check out the North Dakota Game and Fish Department’s “The Duck Factory – A History of Waterfowl in North Dakota.”

 Authored by Mike Jacobs and Erik Fritzell, the 213-page, soft-cover publication in full color traces the history of waterfowl species and their habitats in North Dakota.